 First, we are going to discuss starting a healthy diet at an early age.
 It’s obvious that many individuals, including adults, are addicted to an unhealthy diet.
 Along with an unhealthy diet, adults also form an unhealthy habit of smoking.
 This could be started from a young age whether it was due to stress, for pleasure, or to fit in amongst their peers.
 However, what many of them didn’t know at a young age was that smoking could cause hypertension, which is an extremely serious cardiac disease.
 Due to this simple fact alone, individuals should consider quitting smoking and focussing on maintaining a healthier diet.

 2. Regular Checkup:

-It is important to have a regular checkup.
+It is important to have regular checkups.
 If it is not possible for you to go in for a check-up once a month, then at least try to go see your physician every 3-6 months.
-Many individuals avoid going to see their physician and ignore their illnesses.
-As a result, they take over the counter medication which can have on a constant basis which has its own counter affects.
+Many individuals avoid going to see their primary care physician and ignore their illnesses.
+As a result, they take over-the-counter medication which can have on a constant basis has its own counter effects.
 Therefore, going in for a regular check-up is important, especially if you suspect any heart complications.

 4. Lose weight:

 Being overweight can be the cause of cardiac diseases, and the most common reason for being overweight is an unhealthy diet with a lack of physical activity.
 If an individual has heart disease, such as hypertension, he/she must take many precautions if they are overweight.
 In the future, this could cause even more serious health-related issues.
 Your body needs to intake lower doses of calories as you grow older and an excess of weight can cause diabetes and high cholesterol which also affects the heart.

 Below are a few symptoms associated with hypertension or other risk factors pertaining to heart disease:

 - Heart palpations (any change in a heartbeat)

 If you have any of the following symptoms, make sure you go see your physician as soon as possible to avoid any life-threatening conditions.